-Russia flexes muscle from Alaska to Japan
+4 times in 4 days: Russian aircraft fly off US coast

 Less than 24 hours later, a US surveillance aircraft responded to two Russian bombers that were spotted in the same area, this time flying 41 miles off Alaska.

-The Russian aircraft did not enter US airspace in either instance and US defense officials say there was nothing unusual or confrontational about the Russians' conduct.
 The US itself has carried out similar flights along both the Chinese and Russian coasts.

 Moscow, for its part, said it "regularly carries out patrol missions above the neutral waters of the Arctic, the Atlantic, the Black Sea and the Pacific Ocean."